Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedSteps.md

 This utility publishes an MBean on Java's JMX platform MBean server, which the Chorus interpreter can connect to, in order to discover the test steps.
 The `Remoting` handler provides the built in test steps which allow Chorus to connect to a remote component using JMX.

-Typically step publication with JMX is only enabled for a component running in a UAT/Integration testing environments, and is disabled in a Production environment

-This capability works well with Java/JVM services which are running in a test environment as daemon processes, but it is also possible for Chorus to start a process and connect to it as part of a feature
+This capability works well with Java/JVM services which are running in a test environment as daemon processes, but it is also possible for Chorus to [start a process](/pages/BuiltInHandlers/Processes/ProcessesHandlerQuickStart) and connect to it as part of a feature

-See:
+See also:

 [Remoting Handler Quick Start](/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart)
 [Remoting Handler Example](/pages/BuiltInHandlers/Remoting/RemotingHandlerExample)